Family Housing Frequently Asked Questions

 How long must we remain in PPV housing after signing a lease?

-Leases are signed for a minimum of one year.
+Leases are signed for a minimum of 6 months.
 After that, you rent on a month-to-month basis until you decide to vacate the home or receive orders.
 You will be required to give proper notice to move out of housing.
 There are some exceptions to these general rules, an example would be if you rented as part of the waterfall.
 Check with your local Housing Services Center if you have questions.

 How many bedrooms am I qualified for?